bids-standard/bids-specification/CONTRIBUTING.md

 in the management of scientific data.
 ```

-- when providing a string example for json field for a specific key name make sure that this
+- when providing a string example for a specific JSON key name make sure that this
-  example appears with double quotes as it would in the real json file.
+  example appears with double quotes as it would in the real JSON file.

 **Example**